 Excel Accounting Formulas

-Excel Accounting Formulas Demystified for Efficient Financial Analysis
+Top Excel Accounting Formulas for Easier Financial Reporting

 Accounting is all about numbers, crunched in complex reports, and nothing can make reporting easier than Excel accounting formulas.
 They are designed to calculate accounting equations and every financial ratio you possibly need for budgeting, forecasting, bookkeeping, and analysis.
 There are more than 50 accounting functions in Microsoft Excel that can make your job easier whether you are an accountant, a seasoned financial analyst, or a small business owner.